kwetopeta/33nano.github.io/content/Blog/Artix.md

 # Why?

  Not long ago, my knowledge of operating systems was limited.
 I only thought that Windows and MacOS were the only operating systems in existence, little did i know there was another universe waiting for me.
-A universe filled with freedom, safer and more secure, extremely customizable, faster and filled with an even larger community than my brain could ever comprehend.
+A universe filled with freedom,more secure, extremely customizable, faster and filled with an even larger community than my brain could ever comprehend.
 I remember the feeling of accomplishment i felt the first time i ever installed a linux distribution on my personal computer.
 I was super happy, i could find leave the world of claustrophia inducing windows and genetically modified apples, for a penguin?
 I was finally breathing the same air as the Xenial
 Xerus (Ubuntu 16.04 LTS).
 From that point onwards, i would participate in the act of distro hopping (switching from and across linux distributions).
 I experienced just about